 LA cannot be measured directly and there is no single test or standardized procedure to detect the presence of LA in the blood.
 A series of tests is used to confirm or rule out the autoantibody:

-- It is recommended that two tests be used to detect lupus anticoagulant.
-The most sensitive tests are dilute Russell viper venom test (DRVVT) and a LA-sensitive PTT (PTT-LA), one that uses low levels of phospholipid reagents.
+- It is recommended that two tests be used to detect lupus anticoagulant initially (known as LA-Screen).
+The most sensitive tests are dilute Russell viper venom test (DRVVT) and a LA-sensitive PTT (PTT-LA), one that uses reagents containing low levels of phospholipid.
 Follow-up testing is performed to confirm or exclude the presence of lupus anticoagulant.
 These may include:

 - Mixing study: an equal volume of patient plasma is mixed with "normal" pooled plasma and a PTT or DRVVT is performed on this mixture.

-- Correction/neutralization: an excess of phospholipids is added to the patient sample and a PTT-LA or DRVVT is performed.
+- Correction/neutralization (known as LA-Confirm): an excess of phospholipids is added to the patient sample and a PTT-LA or DRVVT is performed.
 (When PTT-LA is measured, the assay is called a hexagonal phase phospholipid neutralization assay).
+The results are then compared to that of the LA-Screen, and an interpretation is made by a laboratory technologist or pathologist.

 When is it ordered?